 Hotel Therme Meran (Terme Merano) – This modern luxury spa resort sits in the middle of Merano along the Passer river.
-It is connected by tunnel to a stunning thermal spa and park where the pools possess healing properties thanks to mineral-rich water sourced from nearby Mt.
+It is connected by a tunnel to a stunning thermal spa and park where the pools possess healing properties thanks to mineral-rich water sourced from nearby Mt.
 Vigiljoch.

 Hotel Aurora – Perched right on the Passer Promenade, Hotel Aurora is a family-owned gem with a location that cannot be beaten for the festival.
-The flower-drenched balconies offering sweeping views of the surrounding mountains and river below.
+The flower-drenched balconies offer sweeping views of the surrounding mountains and river below.

 If you do not mind trekking a bit (20-40 minutes) to reach Merano, consider the following stays: